hasaniqbal777/coling-2025/_pages/program/main_conference_papers.md

 - **Generation-Augmented and Embedding Fusion in Document-Level Event Argument Extraction**
 *Xingjian Lin, Shengfei Lyu, Xin Wang, Qiuju Chen and Huanhuan Chen*
 - **On the Human-level Performance of Visual Question Answering on Visual7W**
-*Guanyi Chen, chenlian zhou and Xin Bai*
+*Guanyi Chen, Chenlian Zhou and Xin Bai*
 - **Learning from Impairment: Leveraging Insights from Clinical Linguistics for Efficient Language Models**
 *Dominique Brunato*
 - **Exploring the Limitations of Detecting Machine-Generated Text**